 Take your time to look for and evaluate candidate(s)

 Even if there is an urgent need for professionals on a project, it makes sense to choose carefully.
-The costs of an error exponentially increase the longer they remain hidden in the code.
+Check the vendor’s portfolio for similar cases.
+Study reviews and online feedback.

 Start with a pilot task

-Practice is the best verification.
-Start small to see whether an augmented staff understands the project problems and chooses the right path to their solutions.
+Action proves performance.
+Start small to see whether augmented staff understands the project problems and chooses the right path to their solutions.

-A small pilot task also indicates whether an extended team keeps pace with your timeline or becomes a roadblock on the project creating extra hassle and costs.
+A small pilot task also indicates whether new team members keep pace with your timeline or become a roadblock on the project, creating extra hassle and costs.

 Pay attention to cultural fit

-Do not leave new staff working alone.
-Integrate them into your business’s workflow.
+Again, do not leave new engineers working on their own: integrate them into your business’s workflow.
 Ensure in-house engineers are aware of the reasons for IT staff augmentation.
-This helps eliminate tensions and boost motivation and productivity for both teams.

 As a win-win strategy, team augmentation benefits both outsourcing and in-house development.